Why Was the Nesting Doll Emoji Created?

 First off, I’ve spent many years working in the Russian speaking community.
 I’ve learned that the term “Russian”, is very broad, and in the post-soviet sense it includes all the countries of the Former Soviet Union where the Russian language was a requirement for over 70 years.
 But “Russian” is more than that, during the Soviet era, citizens were sent where they were needed, making movement between countries a normal part of life.

 Families often had parents born in one country and children born elsewhere, although still within the FSU.
-This meant a blending of cultures existed across that part of the world for almost a century, and to this day, the Matryoshka is recognized as being from that region.
+This meant a blending of cultures existed across that part of the world for almost a century, and to this day, the Matryoshka is recognized as being from Eastern Europe.
 [Some might argue that the doll is only Russian.
 I’m not disputing the roots of the object, only illustrating how recognition of it migrated over time].

 Secondly, the traditions, culture and heritage of those moving within the FSU were often carried from one place to another.
 There are strong similarities in how all former FSU countries celebrate holidays such as: New Year, Woman’s Day (March 8th), Victory Day, Veteran's Day, Day of Children and numerous other annual events.